CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Why do I see an "Electron Security Warning" after updating my Electron project to the latest version?]: https://stackoverflow.com/a/65107317/9935654
 [How do you clear a slice in Go?]: https://stackoverflow.com/a/16973160/9935654
 [what is this bullet point <li> not showing up with circles?]: https://stackoverflow.com/a/5491287/9935654
+[Is there a method to generate a UUID with go language]: https://stackoverflow.com/a/25736155/9935654
+[Go Golang to serve a specific html file]: https://stackoverflow.com/a/25945832/9935654
+[What does go build build? (go build vs. go install)]: https://stackoverflow.com/a/30612612/9935654
+[Cannot use type assertion on type parameter]: https://stackoverflow.com/a/71588125/9935654
+[If I fork someone else's private Github repo into my account, is it going to appear in my account as a public repo?]: https://stackoverflow.com/a/68246412/9935654
+[How to get the current timestamp in other timezones in Golang?]: https://stackoverflow.com/a/42136791/9935654
+[How to update hour, min, sec in golang time?]: https://stackoverflow.com/a/67743086/9935654
+[Generating random numbers over a range in Go]: https://stackoverflow.com/a/23577092/9935654
+[Subtracting time.Duration from time in Go]: https://stackoverflow.com/q/26285735/9935654

 {{< /table/bootstrap-table >}}